-The eye specialist will numb the eyes with a drop.
+The eye specialist will numb the eyes with drops.
 The doctor checks the eye pressure, looks for an open angle and measures the thickness of the cornea.
-The patient may also have a dilated eye exam, where the doctor can put a drop on the pupil to make it open wide and to check on the optic nerve health.
+The patient may also have a dilated eye exam, where the doctor can put a drop on the pupil to make it open wide and to check the optic nerve health.

 How is open-angle glaucoma treated?

-The damage to the optic nerve and to vision cannot be fixed but the progression of glaucoma can be slowed down.
+The damage to the optic nerve and to vision cannot be fixed, but the progression of glaucoma can be slowed down.
 This is achieved by lowering eye pressure, even if it seems normal.
 The patient will be provided with eye drops for glaucoma.
-If these do not work then there is laser therapy, which helps the eyes to drain better.
-The last resort is surgery with either of the following procedures:

 If eye drops are not succesful, eye surgery may be required, with the following procedure options which your specialist will recommend depending on the severity of the open-angle glaucoma: